-It is basically a burrito with hot dogs, cheese, chili, and pastrami.
-Yes, it's a cholesterolic artery-clogging tortilla-wrapped depth charge that will literally take your breath away.
+It is basically a burrito with hot dogs, cheese, chili and pastrami.
+Yes, it's a cholesterolic artery clogging tortilla-wrapped depth charge that will literally take your breath away.
 Just watch the video below to see it being assembled (and click here to read all about it.)

 In my Pastrami Recipe Video below, I show you how to brine a beef brisket in the refrigerator for a week.
 But if you buy a package of corned beef, you can skip that stage and go right to cooking it.

 A package of herbs is included with corned beef.
-I like to grind up the herbs, add some pepper, and that becomes the dry rub for pastrami.
+I like to grind up the herbs, add some pepper, and that becomes the dry rub for a pastrami.
 And the final stage is to smoke the pastrami for about an hour.
 So keep scrolling down to see my Corned Beef and Pastrami recipes (you can also click here to see more Pastrami Recipe photos and text.)

 This St. Patty's Day post is all about the beef.
 So stock up on corned beef and get to cooking.
 And you can be sure that the Blarney Chef is not full of it this time - these are some of my best recipes.